I Like How It Feels: Remix

-"I Like (The Remix)" is a song released by American rapper Pitbull featuring Enrique Iglesias and Afrojack.
+On January 30, 2012, it was later re-released as "I Like (The Remix)", this time with Pitbull being the lead artist, and Enrique Iglesias being the featured artist and also featuring production from Afrojack.
 Originally a remix of "I Like How It Feels" by Afrojack, it was reworked by DJ Buddha and released as a single instead.
 The track was later featured as a B-side track on the CD releases of the Pitbull singles "Get It Started" and "Don't Stop the Party".

 The song was selected as the official song of Miss USA 2012.
 This marks the second song by Pitbull to be used for a beauty pageant (after "Took My Love", a track from his album Planet Pit, which served as the official song of the rival Miss America 2012 pageant).